aristanetworks/avd/contributing.md

 * All major new functionality must include relevant tests where applicable.

-* When submitting a pull request, please be sure to work off of the `releases/grant-v1.x` branch, rather than `master`.
-The `releases/grant-v1.x` branch is used for ongoing development, while `master` is used for tagging new stable releases.
+* When submitting a pull request, please be sure to work off of the `devel` branch, rather than `master` (deprecated).
+The `devel` branch is used for ongoing development, while `releases/*` are used for tagging new stable releases.

 * All code submissions should meet the following criteria (CI will enforce these checks):